-Cayman Islands taxes for US expats: Offshore benefits and compliance guide
+Cayman Islands taxes for US expats: what Americans need to know

 With its pristine beaches, robust financial sector, and most notably, its favorable tax policies, including a zero tax rate for foreigners in the Cayman Islands, this tropical paradise has become an increasingly popular destination for US expats.